CFI-Electronics-Club/TinkerCAD_Arduino/Problem Statements 1 & 2.md

 ## Problem statement 2: Blinking an external LED:

 This PS is very much similar to the previous PS except that now you should blink an LED which is externally connected to the Arduino board periodically for 10 seconds with it being ON for the first five seconds and OFF for the next five seconds.

+**Disclaimer**: The solution is contained below.
+If you like to do it on your own, please try to do it and then if you are stuck, check the solution provided.

 1. LED is blinking
 ![temp](https://github.com/CFI-Electronics-Club/TinkerCAD_Arduino/blob/main/images/p2(1).jpg)